If you would like to donate fresh produce or unserved commercially prepared food to Spirit of Santa Paula, call Kay at 805-340-5025 for pickup.

 In addition, we rescue food seven days a week and provide three food pantries and USDA food distributions every week.
 Our food pickups include every local school cafeteria, the area Food Bank (Food Share of Ventura County), a dozen grocery stores and food service facilities.
 We rescue a minimum of 40,000 lbs of food each month for local households.

-We are excited members of this partnership with the State of California Cal Recycle Program and Waste-Free Ventura County where grant funds will significantly assist our ability to divert edible food from landfill and instead, use it to feed people.
+We are engaged members of this partnership with the State of California Cal Recycle Program and Waste-Free Ventura County where grant funds will significantly assist our ability to divert edible food from landfill and instead, use it to feed people.
 Funds will be used to purchase new refrigerated trucks for food rescue and storage, create a commercial kitchen, purchase supplies, refrigerators and freezers and training for food safety.
 This program allows us to recover additional tons of commercially prepared, edible food per year that are currently being dumped into landfills.

 Kay Wilson-Bolton, Program Director